steviemj17/wats-3020-node-2/README.md

 The `print` function behaves exactly the same way as the `console.log` function and was created just to show you could write your own `console.log` function.

 The `terminal` function allows us to use `readline` with our terminal output.
 The `readline` function is asynchronous.
 Asynchronous code **"listens"** for **"events"** to be fired and responds by executing code within a **"callback"** function.
-JavaScript is ann event drive functional language.
+JavaScript is an event driven, functional language.

 Many times i/o (input/output) commands are implemented as events because the computer must wait for a user or device to tell it the the input or output is ready to be processed.
+Rather than have the processing unit of the computer actually wait, in an async system, the next in the instruction set is processed.
+Setting up a listener allows code dependent on input to be called only when the input is available without tying up processing.

 The **terminal** function listens for the `readline` events which include `line` and `close`.
 The `line` event is fired when the user hits the enter key to produce a `newline` character.
 The `close` function is fired when the `terminal.close()` function is executed or the code exits the process with `process.exit()`.